 Collected hidden fields show up in your analytics as questions (custom parameters) or as personal data (contact data fields).

-To pass values in the URL that contains spaces or other special characters, please make sure to decode them before you add them.
+To pass values containing spaces or other special characters in the URL, make sure to encode them before you add them.
 So the text "I don't know!" encodes to be "I%20don%27t%20know%21" for the URL.
 You can use online tools like this to encode your strings. %20 is how space is written in a URL (since URLs are not allowed to contain actual spaces).